Soliqua: 7 things you should know

 - The pen delivers doses from 15 to 60 units in a single injection.
 The maximum dose is 60 units daily (this equates to 60 units of insulin glargine and 20mcg of lixisenatide).

-- The recommended starting dose is 15 units/day for those on < 30 units basal insulin daily or 30 units/day for those on 30-60 units of basal insulin/day.
+- The recommended starting dose is 15 units/day for those on < 30 units of basal insulin daily or 30 units/day for those on 30-60 units of basal insulin/day.
 Increase dosage upwards or downwards by 2 to 4 units every week until good blood glucose control is reached.

 - One Soliqua pen will last between 5 and 20 days depending on the dose.

-- Weight gain is not a common side effect for Soliqua (insulin glargine and lixisenatide).
+- Weight gain is not a common side effect of Soliqua (insulin glargine and lixisenatide).
 An average weight loss of 0.1 and 0.3 kg (0.2 and 0.7 lb) has been reported.
 In contrast, patients using only insulin glargine had a weight gain of 1.1 and 2 kg (2.6 and 4.4 lb).

 - One of the components of Soliqua, lixisenatide may pose a risk to the fetus in pregnant women; therefore, it should only be used in pregnancy if the benefits outweigh the risks.
 There is not enough data about the risks of taking lixisenatide during breastfeeding and so Soliqua should only be used if the benefits justify the risks.
-Insulin glargine does not pass into breastmilk.
+Insulin glargine does not pass into breast milk.

 - At usual dosages, lixisenatide does not prolong the QTc interval to any relevant extent.